 Another tactic is what Greenpeace calls “ad bluster.”
 This is when companies use advertisements to distract us from problems with the environment.

 Yet another tactic is abiding by the law and then praising themselves for it.
-Companies will do the bear minimum that regulations say must be done to protect against pollution, for instance, and then pat themselves on the back for their social responsibility.
+Companies will do the bare minimum that regulations say must be done to protect against pollution, for instance, and then pat themselves on the back for their social responsibility.
 A particularly egregious example of this is when products claim to be CFC-free.
-CFC's (chlorofluorocarbons) have been banned for thirty years!
-The claims is completely irrelevant.
+CFC’s (chlorofluorocarbons) have been banned for thirty years!
+The claims are completely irrelevant.

 These actions and many more are often subtle and hard to spot.
 Often, though, you can spot greenwashing fairly easily.
 By just looking at the words companies use.
-Here two vague and often meaningless words companies use to greenwash their products.
+Here are two vague and often meaningless words companies use to greenwash their products.
 Although these words should mean something, they often do not until actually qualified:

 - environmentally friendly.